What is the Federal TEACH Grant?

 Have More Questions?

-Questions about the program can be directed to the office’s TEACH Grant coordinator, Amanda Copper at acopper1@umbc.edu.
+Check the Frequently Ask Questions below!
+Any other questions about the program can be directed to the office’s TEACH Grant coordinator, Amanda Copper at acopper1@umbc.edu.